 - Joseph Peter Kerwin (b.
 1932), former NASA astronaut with over 28 days in space aboard Skylab 2

-- Edward J. Kerwin, American Democrat politician, Presidential Elector for New York, 1932
+- Edward J. Kerwin, American Democratic Party politician, Presidential Elector for New York, 1932

 - Dennis P. Kerwin, American politician, Delegate to New York State Constitutional Convention 19th District, 1894